 Converging Lines: Leading a Viewer’s Eyes

-For example, images can use the right angles to achieve this.
-When a second set of meeting lines are used in addition, they add contrast and keep the viewer’s eyes analyzing the photo over and over again.
-Another example of this would be when a photographer uses a subject as the main focus of the image.
-This can be achieved through unlikely angles and viewpoints.
-For example, taking a photo of a chandelier from underneath can provide a unique perspective with naturally-occurring lines.
-Adding these types of lines in photographs is key for capturing the viewer’s attention.
+For example, images can use the right angles to achieve the same result.
+But, when a second set of meeting lines are used in addition, they add contrast and keep the viewer’s eyes analyzing the photo over and over again.

 Converging Lines Examples